Al-Hallaj

 Mansour al-Hallaj (ابو المغيث الحسين بن منصور الحلاج) or Mansour Hallaj (منصور حلاج) (c.
 858 – 26 March 922) (Hijri c.
-244 AH – 309 AH) was a Persian Hanbali mystic, poet, and teacher of Sufism.
-He was best known for his saying, "I am the Truth" ("Ana'l-Ḥaqq"), which many saw as a claim to divinity, while others interpreted it as an instance of annihilation of the ego, which allowed God to speak through him.
+244 AH – 309 AH) was a mystic, poet, and teacher of Sufism.

+He was best known for his saying "I am the Truth" ("Ana'l-Ḥaqq"), which many saw as a claim to divinity, while others interpreted it as an instance of annihilation of the ego, which allowed God to speak through him.
 Al-Hallaj gained a wide following as a preacher before he became implicated in power struggles of the Abbasid court and was executed after a long period of confinement on religious and political charges.

 Although most of his Sufi contemporaries disapproved of his actions, Hallaj later became a major figure in the Sufi tradition.

 Life

 Early years

 Al-Hallaj was born around 858 in Pars Province of the Abbasid Empire to a cotton-carder (Hallaj means "cotton-carder" in Arabic) in an Arabized town called al-Bayḍā'.
 His grandfather was a Zoroastrian magus.
 His father moved to a town in Wasit famous for its school of Quran reciters.
 Al-Hallaj memorized the Qur'an before he was 12 years old and would often retreat from worldly pursuits to join other mystics in study at the school of Sahl al-Tustari.
 During this period al-Hallaj lost his ability to speak Persian and later wrote exclusively in Arabic.
 Al-Hallaj was a Sunni Muslim.

 When he was twenty, al-Hallaj moved to Basra, where he married and received his Sufi habit from 'Amr Makkī, although his lifelong and monogamous marriage later provoked opposition from the latter.
 Through his brother-in-law, al-Hallaj found himself in contact with a Zaydi Shi'i clan that supported the Zanj Rebellion.

 Al-Hallaj later went to Baghdad to consult the famous Sufi teacher Junayd of Baghdad, but he was tired of the conflict that existed between his father-in-law and 'Amr Makkī and set out on a pilgrimage to Mecca, against the advice of Junayd, as soon as the Zanj Rebellion was crushed.